Clam-Soda/WHSTechNotes/journal.md

 | Hexagon | Brown | 6 |
 | Triangle | Purple | 4 |
 | Octagon | Red | 3 |
+# February 18th, 2025
+I learned about some of Donald Trump's executive orders from a comedian on YouTube, and also learned that Kendrick Lamar preform during halftime at the Super Bowl.
+I also learned some French on Duolingo for the last 18 days, including today.
+It's been real fun to learn the pronunciation and spelling conventions, amongst other things about it :D !!